-Disruptive trends are emerging that will create a fundamentally new world for the energy industry.
+Disruptive trends are emerging that will create a fundamentally new world for the

 1. THE WORLD’S PRIMARY ENERGY DEMAND GROWTH will slow and per capita energy demand will peak before 2030 due to unprecedented efficiencies created by new technologies and more stringent energy policies.